 Browse the East Church records in Salem, Massachusetts

 The first sermon at Salem's East Church was preached in May of 1718, by Rev. Samuel Wigglesworth of Ipswich.
 By November 1718, the parish had invited Robert Stanton to be minister.
 His ordination on April 8, 1719 featured a sermon preached by Rev. Cotton Mather.
 The congregation was firmly Puritan in it perspective until 1783, with the ordination of Rev. Dr. William Bentley to the position of colleague to the elderly pastor, Rev. James Diman.
-Rev. Dr. Bentley held strong Universalist views, and was also a notable scholar, linguist, and diarist.
-He remained at East Church until his death in 1819.

 Show me the resultsCopy the below link to share this set of search criteria with others.
 Using the link will allow others to see a list of search results on this site with the same parameters as those you've used.